-Tto explain in the GUI what entities are causing which part of the Score, get the ConstraintMatch objects from the ScoreDirector.
+To explain in the GUI what entities are causing which part of the score, get the ConstraintMatch objects from the ScoreDirector (after calling calculateScore()):

 Chapter 6.
 Optimization algorithms

 6.1.
 Search space size in the real world

 The number of possible solutions for a planning problem can be mind blowing.
 For example: